In 1970, a shocking 3,798 people lost their lives on Australian roads, a figure that became a national call to action.

-Victoria was the first jurisdiction in the world to introduce mandatory seatbelt laws, random breath testing began, and speed cameras are now a common fixture on main roads around the country.
-The results of these measures spoke for themselves.
-By 2019, the death toll on our roads had reduced to 1,097.
+Victoria became the first jurisdiction in the world to introduce mandatory seatbelt laws.
+Random breath testing began, and speed cameras became common fixtures on major highways.
+These measures made Australian roads safer and saved countless lives.
+By 2019, the annual death toll on our roads fell by 71% compared with the 1970s.

 So, what is contributing to this rise in the number of deaths on our roads, and what can we do to save lives on our roads?

-The Australian Government and all states and territories are working together to reach a goal of zero deaths and serious injuries on our roads by 2050, targeting a number of areas such as better infrastructure planning, improving the safety of regional and remote roads, higher vehicle safety standards and awareness campaigns around risky road use.
+The Australian Government and all states and territories are working toward the national goal of zero deaths and serious injuries on our roads by 2050, focusing on a number of areas such as better infrastructure planning, improving the safety of regional and remote roads, higher vehicle safety standards and awareness campaigns around risky road use.

 But there are a few simple ways drivers can take to protect themselves, their families and all road users.

-Here are five simple steps all drivers can take to stay safe on our roads:
+Here are five actions all drivers can take to stay safe on our roads:

 Driving even slightly over the speed limit puts yourself and others in danger.
 Driving just 5km per hour less greatly reduces the risk of death or serious injury if you do crash.